‘Getting-Out-the-Vote’ in our communities

-Wells Fargo provides up to two hours of paid time away for U.S. employees to vote.
+Wells Fargo provides up to three hours of paid time away for U.S. employees to vote.
 As voters prepare for the remaining state primaries and the general election on Nov.
 3, Wells Fargo employees shared why it’s important to them to vote — and what their plans are for casting their ballots during the COVID-19 pandemic.

 ‘Voting is an individual act of history making’